dendyua/the-game-of-thimbles/README.md

-  The game of thimbles on Python.
+  The game of thimbles v.0.1.0 by dendyua on Python.

   License